Kotak Mahindra Life Insurance

 About Kotak Life

-Kotak Mahindra Life Insurance is a wholly-owned subsidiary of Kotak Mahindra Bank, which is one of India's largest private-sector banks by market capitalisation.
-The insurer holds IRDAI registration number 107 and operates across India via its own branch network plus the bank's bancassurance channel.
+Kotak Mahindra Life Insurance Company Limited is a wholly-owned subsidiary of Kotak Mahindra Bank, one of India's largest private-sector banks by market capitalisation.
+The insurer holds IRDAI registration number 107 and is headquartered at Intellion Square, Infinity IT Park, Malad East, Mumbai.
+The company operates from 232 branches across India and leverages Kotak Bank's bancassurance distribution.

 Founded2001